-Moelis Australia, which is directed by Sydney Swans chairman Andrew Pridham, is paying Melbourne-based Impact Investment Group (IIG) – a real estate investment vehicle of the wealthy Liberman family – just over $100 million for Byron Bay’s landmark Beach Hotel.
+Moelis Australia is paying Melbourne’s Impact Investment Group just over $100 million for Byron Bay’s Beach Hotel.

-The deal includes the property at 2-10 Bay Street as well as the business, which IIG has co-controlled with hospitality veterans John, Lisa and Elke Van Haandel since 2017.
+The deal includes the freehold and leasehold – the latter which IIG has since 2017 controlled with John, Lisa and Elke Van Haandel.

-IIG paid racing car driver Max Twigg $68.2 million for the Byron Bay freehold two years ago on a long settlement.
+IIG paid racing car driver Max Twigg $68.2m for the Byron Bay freehold two years ago on a long settlement.

 Byron Bay’s Beach Hotel

-On a 4586 square metre waterfront block, the Beach Hotel was developed in the early 1990s by entertainer and Crocodile Dundee producer John “Strop” Cornell – reportedly at a high cost of $9 million.
+On a 4586 square metre waterfront block, the venue was developed in the early 1990s by entertainer and Crocodile Dundee producer John “Strop” Cornell for about $10m.

-With his wife, actress and former Sale of the Century co-host, Delvene Delaney, Mr Cornell was a regular on The Paul Hogan Show.
+With his wife, Delvene Delaney, Mr Cornell was a regular on The Paul Hogan Show.

-Mr Cornell held onto Beach Hotel until 2007 – selling it for $44 million to Mr Twigg, who was reportedly cashed up following the sale of a waste management business.
+They held onto Beach Hotel until 2007 – when it traded for $44m to Mr Twigg, who had just sold his waste management business.

-The venue is configured with three bars, a bistro with alfresco and fine dining spaces, a beer garden, bottle shop, swimming pool, conference facility and 25 recently renovated guest suites.
+The pub is configured with three bars, a bistro with alfresco and fine dining spaces, a beer garden, bottle shop, swimming pool, conference facility and 25 recently renovated guest suites.

 The block also offers airspace development potential.